 The Coastal and Estuarine Land Conservation Program

-Since 2002, the Coastal and Estuarine Land Conservation Program (CELCP) has protected more than 110,000 acres through funds to state and local governments to purchase threatened coastal and estuarine lands or obtain conservation easements, including over 16,000 acres protected as in-kind matching contributions.
+From 2002 to 2019, the Coastal and Estuarine Land Conservation Program (CELCP) protected more than 110,000 acres through funds to state and local governments to purchase threatened coastal and estuarine lands or obtain conservation easements, including over 16,000 acres protected as in-kind matching contributions.

-For more information, please contact us.
+For more information, about NOAA’s land conservation programs, contact us.